OctopusDeploy/docs/docs/getting-started/index.md

 1. Scroll down and click **ADD** on the **Run a Script** tile.
 1. Accept the default name for the script and leave the **Enabled** check-box ticked.
 1. In the **Execution Location** section, select **Run once on a worker** (if you are on self-hosted Octopus, select **Run once on the Octopus Server**).
-1. Scroll down to the **Script**, select your script language of choice enters the following script in the **Inline Source Code** section:
+1. Scroll down to the **Script**, select your script language of choice and enter the following script in the **Inline Source Code** section:

 ```PowerShell
 Write-Host "Hello, World!"